What to bring to your labor and deliveryPrenatal care - what to bring

 Items you will need to bring to the hospital:

 - Hospital admissions papers (you may have to be pre-admitted)

-- Pregnancy medical file; over-the-counter and prescription medication information
+- Pregnancy medical file, including over-the-counter and prescription medicine information

 - Birth preferences

-- Contact information of the doctor who will be caring for your baby, so the hospital can let the office know your baby has arrived
+- Contact information of the health care provider who will be caring for your baby, so the hospital can let the office know your baby has arrived